-GOVT2027: COMPARATIVE POLITICS OF INDUSTRIAL SOCIETIES
+GOVT2027: COMPARATIVE POLITICS OF INDUSTRIAL SOCIETIES(formerly GOVT3009: The Politics of Industrial Societies)

 This course will lay the foundations for the study of the politics of industrial societies, with a focus on North America, Western Europe, and BRICS countries.
 The course will examine the political infrastructure and institutions of industrialized countries by carefully exploring the themes, concepts and practices of liberal democracy, political parties, electoral systems, public opinion and economic development.
 In addition, this course will look at contemporary political debates in industrial societies including the politics of the welfare state, healthcare systems and immigration.